Conformal Freeze-In, Composite Dark Photon, and Asymmetric Reheating: The Setup

 In addition to the kinetic mixing between the dark photon and hyper-charge gauge boson, we included terms for the dark matter candidate, $\pi^{\pm}$, and their interaction with the dark photon.
 Here, we assume that dark matter particles are pseudo-Nambu-Goldstone bosons (pNGB) of the spontaneously broken global symmetry of the CFT.
 Their mass is controlled by the size of the explicit breaking of the global symmetry, which we take to be a free parameter.
-The ratio $r\equiv m_\text{DM} / m_{\rm gap}$ can be smaller than one, which ensures that dark matter can easily be lightest stable particle.
+The ratio $r\equiv m_\text{DM} / m_{\rm gap}$ can be smaller than one, which ensures that dark matter can easily be lightest stable particle\footnote{From the form of the effective Lagrangian, we've implicitly assumed that $\pi$ has a dark charge which ensures stability.
+If we assumed no such dark charge, then one might expect $\mathcal{O}^{\mu\nu}$ can also interpolate to an operator of the form $\sim\pi\rho^{\mu\nu}$.
+After kinetic mixing, this will allow the process $\pi\rightarrow\gamma\gamma$.
+However, the LO decay rate will go as $\epsilon^4$; ensuring that its cosmologically long-lived.}.

 Dark matter will couple to the dark photon in the same manner as the pions in low energy QCD interact with the $\rho$-meson.
 The strength of the coupling is $g_s \sim \frac{4\pi}{\sqrt{N}}$.
 For a reasonable choice of $N$ consistent with large-$N$ treatment, we can take $g_s \sim \mathcal{O} (1)$.
 This coupling induces self-interaction among dark matter states.
 For $m_{\rm gap} \lesssim \mathcal{O} (100) {\rm MeV}$ there are non-trivial constraints on this DM self-interaction, e.g.~from observation of the bullet cluster.
 As we discuss later in \autoref{subsec:constraints} (also discussed in \cite{Hong:2019nwd, Hong:2022gzo}), this constraint can be avoided with a proper choice of the ratio $ m_\text{DM} / m_{\rm gap} < 1$.
 Furthermore, any relevant processes involving the visible sector and the dark matter candidate is independent of $g_s$.